-After completing the Licensed Vocational Nursing Program and attaining the appropriate licensing, a very promising employment opportunity awaits you!
+After completing the Licensed Vocational Nursing Program and attaining the LVN license, very promising employment opportunities await you!
 As a working LVN, you will often provide basic bedside care for people who are sick, injured, convalescent, or disabled.

 LVNs are trained to perform and assist with the following procedures: